HamzaArif1512/Custom-Decision-Tree-Algorithm-Finance-Model/README.md

 python stock_agent.py AAPL
 ```

-The model will:
+This script will:

-* Download stock prices using `yfinance`
-* Fetch financial ratios using Alpha Vantage
+* Fetch recent stock prices and financial ratios
-* Cache and reuse results
+* Cache the data for future use
-* Predict a class using the ensemble forest
+* Predict a recommendation using a trained random forest

 ---

 ## Model Parameters

-The forest uses:
+The default hyperparameters used in the forest:

 * `TOTAL_TREES = 2000`
 * `ROWS_PER_TREE = 1500`